-Mordenite can be purchased about US\$2 per kilo in Japan, so that the amount of mordenite are needed 8.4 kg if we could apply saturated mordenite as sheets on agricultural field which has an area of 1a
+Mordenite can be purchased about US\$2 per kilo in Japan, so that the amount of mordenite are needed 8.4 kg if we could apply saturated mordenite as sheets on agricultural field which has an area of 1a using the data of groundwater as well as this study.
+Therefore, the costs were estimated about US\$170 considering only costs of mordenite (Haruta, 2018).

-Fig. 3 Changes in EC before and Fig. 4 Changes in pH before and after batch test after the batch test
+Fig. 3 Changes in EC before and after the batch test

+Fig. 4 Changes in pH before and after batch test